astrotime/timenomad_app/collections/_posts/2018-10-05-how-classical-planets-rule-zodiac.md

 Now that we are equipped with the notion of day/night, masculine/feminine and planetary spheres, let’s look at the seasonal unfoldment of the tropical zodiac.

-The Sun entering the tropical sign of Cancer marks the beginning of summer (22nd of June) when the warmth arrives.
-Then follows the tropical sign of Leo (23rd of July) with its heat.
+The Sun entering the tropical sign of Cancer marks the beginning of summer (the 22nd of June) when the warmth arrives.
+Then follows the tropical sign of Leo (the 23rd of July) with its heat.

 The two signs are ruled by the two luminaries: